cambecc/earth/README.md

 "earth" is a project to visualize global weather conditions.

-The main components of the project are:

-   * a script to download and process [Global Forecast System](http://www.emc.ncep.noaa.gov/index.php?branch=GFS) weather data in GRIB2 format from the National Centers for Environmental Prediction, NOAA / National Weather Service.
-   * a GRIB2 to JSON converter (see the [grib2json](https://github.com/cambecc/grib2json) project).
-   * scripts to push site files to [Amazon S3](http://aws.amazon.com/s3/) for static hosting.
-   * a browser app that interpolates the data and renders an animated wind map.

 An instance of "earth" is available at http://earth.nullschool.net.
 It is currently hosted by Amazon S3 and fronted by [CloudFlare](https://www.cloudflare.com).